salah1976/bitcoin-gnn-leakage-connectivity/Experiments/README.md

 # Experiments

-This directory contains the scripts used to reproduce the leakage-aware Graph Neural Network experiments reported in the paper:
+This directory contains the scripts used to reproduce the leakage-aware Graph Neural Network experiments.

-**"When Graph Connectivity Becomes Leakage: A Leakage-Aware Evaluation of Graph Neural Networks for Bitcoin Fraud Detection"**

 The experiments start from the processed BITFRAUD benchmark dataset and focus on graph construction, connectivity-aware evaluation, and structural exposure analysis.